 School of Glider Flight and Construction Records

-The School of Glider Flight and Construction began at the University of Denver in May, 1942.
-It was active during the years of World War II, and after the war evolved into programs of power flight instruction and airline management.
-The last classes in glider flight were offered in 1946.
-The records include an instruction manual, glider drawings, newspaper clippings and articles.
+Collection contains the records of the School of Glider Flight and Construction at the University of Denver, begin in 1942 and active during the years of World War II.
+Includes an instruction manual, glider drawings, newspaper clippings and articles.

 0.25 Linear Feet (1 half legal document box)

 Scope and Contents